johnkattenhorn/MachineBuildScripts/README.md

 ## Overview

-The **Makers & Managers Toolkit** is designed to support a seamless onboarding experience for both developers (Makers) and Managers, providing tailored automation scripts and comprehensive documentation for the most commonly used tools, services, and configurations.
+The **Makers & Managers Toolkit** is designed to support a seamless onboarding experience for both developers (**Makers**) and **Managers**, providing tailored automation scripts and comprehensive documentation for the most commonly used tools, services, and configurations.

 ### Key Features:
 - **Cross-Platform Setup**: Guides and automation for both **Ubuntu** and **Windows** environments.